Best 7 Gruyère Cheese Substitutes

 Originating in the Saanetal Valley in the Western Fribourg region of Switzerland, Gruyère cheese has been produced for over a thousand years following the same strict recipe.
-Similar to Emmental cheese because of its source material, raw milk, Gruyère is a matured cheese, covered in a thick, reddish-brown crust.
+Similar to Emmental cheese, Gruyère is a matured cheese, covered in a thick, reddish-brown crust.

 The crust is grainy in texture and is not edible.
 The cheese itself is hard, yellowish in color, and sometimes shows tiny glutamic acid crystals, a substance that develops during the maturation process and gives Gruyère its distinct salty taste.